When COCAINE Ruled The Airwaves by Bill Knell

 Cocaine* is nothing new in the entertainment industry.
 Many silent screen actors used it, along with opium and other addictive substances.
 Musicians and performers used it and many still do.
 A famous Big Band drummer used it in the 1930s-1940s.
 He later kicked the habit and admitted it affected his performances and often ruined his timing.

-One of the most infamous uses of cocaine on movie sets allegedly occured during the filming of the Blues Brothers movie in 1979.
-According to inside sources and gossip rags, almost everyone involved with the film was using and a substantial amount was built into the budget to pay for it all.
+One of the most infamous uses of cocaine on movie sets allegedly occurred during the filming of the Blues Brothers movie in 1979.
+According to inside sources and gossip rags, almost everyone involved with the film was using it and a substantial amount was built into the budget to pay for it all.

 Despite efforts to try to control and reduce drug use in the entertainment industry, cocaine remains a mainstay and drug of choice for many.
 According to projectknow.com, here are just a few of the celebrities who were addicted to cocaine; having served prison sentences or even died from using…